Our Pages

 What is it?

-The leaves of Wormwood, a tough and long-lived plant that has an intense odour and a truly unforgettable taste.
+In herbal medicine we use the leaves of Wormwood, a tough and long-lived plant that has an intense (actually rather pleasant) odour and a truly unforgettable taste.
 The whole Wormwood plant has an unusual grey-white colour and is covered with a soft downy kind of fur.
-It looks weird, it tastes very weird and its name could hardly be less appealing but this is a plant with a tremendous medical history and one that is still revered in many traditions of medicine today.

 How has it been used?